Basis-Theory/docs/source/includes/elements/vanilla/_elements_services.md

 data.
 See [CardModel](#element-types-card-element) for the resolved value type.
 The `Promise` will reject with an [error](#elements-services-errors) if the response status is not in the 2xx range.

-Internally, `BasisTheory.elements.storeCreditCard` calls [Create Atomic Card API](/api-reference/#atomic-cards-create-atomic-card).

-You can fetch this same data later with [Get an Atomic Card API](/api-reference/#atomic-cards-get-an-atomic-card).
+You can fetch this same data later with [Get a token API](/api-reference/#tokens-get-a-token).

 <aside class="notice">
   <span>Notice that the actual card data never leaves the element (iframe) other than to hit our secure API endpoints.</span>